hongzhonglu/vivarium/lens/README.md

 5. Now start a Cell agent in a new tab:

-   `> python -m lens.environment.boot --outer-id lattice --type lookup --id 1`
+   `> python -m lens.composites --outer-id lattice --type lookup --id 1`

    Vary the agent type and other parameters as needed.
 Each agent needs an `id` that's unique among the currently running agents.